 By Virgilio R. Nabua III

-(This essay is a finalist for the 2nd Lagulad Prize.)
+(This essay is a finalist in the 2nd Lagulad Prize.)

 We forget most of the memories from our toddlerhood.
 It’s up to people who were there with us to share little pieces of our lives when we still sought our mother’s breast for us to sleep.
 Growing up, I heard a lot of stories from my relatives and neighbors about how mischievous I was—how I always cried when my mother wouldn’t let me eat fresh bananas, how one time I slipped on the floor and almost cracked my head open, and how I spent almost a week in the hospital, making my parents worry about the bill.